RezaSaadatyar/Machine-Learning-in-Python/README.md

 >- 2. Preparing the data
 >- 3. Training the model
 >- 4. Prediction and performance check
->- 5. Iris dataset classification & clustering example
+>- 5. Iris dataset classification & clustering example<br/>

+A machine learning algorithm (such as **clasification, clustering or regression**) uses a training dataset to determine weight factors that can be applied to unseen data for predictive purposes.Before implementing a ML algorithm, it is necessary to select only relevant features in the training dataset.
+The process of transforming a dataset in order to select only relevant features necessary for training is called **dimensionality reduction**.
 >**Types of Machine Learning:**
 >  - Supervised Learning
 >    - Classification